Alexhuszagh/rust-lexical/README.md

 3. It inlines aggressively, producing significant binary bloat.
 4. It contains effectively dead code for efficient higher-order arbitrary-precision integer algorithms, for rare use-cases requiring asymptotically faster algorithms.

-# Version Support
+# Versioning and Version Support

-Lexical is tested to work from Rustc versions of 1.37-stable, and should work on newer versions as well.
-Please report any errors compiling lexical for any Rust compiler 1.37.0 or later.
-Any changes in Rustc version support will always incur a major version change.
+**Version Support**

+The currently supported versions are:
+- v5.x
+- v4.x (Maintenace)

+**Rustc Compatibility**

-v4.0.1 is the last version to support Rustc 1.24.0-1.36.0.
+v5.x is tested to work on 1.37+, including stable, beta, and nightly. v4.x is the last version to support Rustc 1.24+, including stable, beta, and nightly.

+Please report any errors compiling a supported lexical version on a compatible Rustc version.

+**Versioning**

+Lexical uses [semantic versioning](https://semver.org/).
+Removing support for older Rustc versions is considered an incompatible API change, requiring a major version change.

 # Changelog